rep-stosw/tube-game-dos/README.md

 2. GCC (Linux)
 3. Emscripten (Web)
 4. OpenWatcom 1.9 (DOS DPMI)
+5. ARM GCC (ARM Cortex-A7 Allwinner V3s) - https://www.youtube.com/watch?v=ejwfzwd2_3A
+6. TI CGT C6x (DSP TMS320C6745) - https://www.youtube.com/watch?v=9L44_1E7QJg

 Fully cross-platform, SDL2 is used.

-Please keep in mind that this game will only work on 32-bit platforms!
-It won't work on 64-bit ones, because of 32-bit pointers in the game code.
+This program will not work on 64-bit architectures due to 32-bit pointers in the game code, 32-bit typecasts and a specific memory manager.

-The unaligned data access is done through "packed" pointers and can be redesigned for a different compiler that supports directives for handling unaligned data.
+Only for 32-bit architectures!

+The unaligned data access and alias pointers were fixed via C++ operators overloading and special data type creation.
+So rejoice, the program will work on architectures that hate unaligned data!
+Even the most aggressive optimization doesn't break the program!
+Because this program follows strict aliasing rules!

 HOW TO COMPILE: